alvaroloes/enumer/README.md

 For enum string representation transformation `transform` flag was added (i.e. `enumer -type=MyType -json -transform=snake`).
 Possible values are `snake` and `kebab` for transformation to snake_case and kebab-case accordingly.
 The default value for `transform` flag is `noop` which means no transformation will be performed.

+## Known issues
+If you get an error like "enumer: checking package: x.go:1:2: foo not declared by package bar", try reinstalling the packages with `go install $(go list ./... | grep -v /vendor/)` and the re-run the generator.
+It's using the installed packages rather than the source.

 ## Inspiring projects
 * [Stringer](https://godoc.org/golang.org/x/tools/cmd/stringer)